matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 ## The "address" of ether

-While *de facto* ether is a token with address
+While Ether is actually a token deployed on the address:
 ```typescript
 export const L2_ETH_TOKEN_ADDRESS = "0x000000000000000000000000000000000000800a";
 ```
- on zkSync, *de jure* in SDK and API "zero address" is used as a more user-friendly alias:
+zkSync also allow a more friendly zero address alias in our SDK and API:

 ```typescript
 export const ETH_ADDRESS = "0x0000000000000000000000000000000000000000";